connectomicslab/connectomemapper3/paper/paper.md

 # Design considerations

-CMP 3 adopts an object-oriented programming style for the sake of modularity, extensibility, and re-usability.
+CMP 3  is written in Python and adopts an object-oriented programming style for the sake of modularity, extensibility, and re-usability.
-CMP3 is written in Python and uses Miniconda (\href{https://docs.conda.io}{https://docs.conda.io}), a package and environment manager, to facilitate the installation of the Python environment with all package dependencies installed inside.
-The use of Miniconda environment is particularly powerful at two levels.
+It uses Miniconda (\href{https://docs.conda.io}{https://docs.conda.io}), a package and environment manager, to facilitate the installation of the Python environment with all package dependencies installed inside, that is particularly powerful at two levels.
 It provides a way to ease the installation of python package dependencies at a fixed version for both the processing core inside the BIDS App and the GUI on the host system.
 It also provides a way to isolate the installation of CMP3 with other python dependencies.
 This prevents conflicts with other package versions that might exist already on the host system.

-To ensure software accessibility, interoperability, portability and reproducibility, the implemented pipelines handles datasets organized following the Brain Imaging Data Structure (BIDS) standard [@GorgolewskiTheExperiments:2016] are encapsulated in a Docker [@merkeldocker:2014] and a Singularity [@Kurtzer2017Singularity:Compute] containers as a BIDS App [@GorgolewskiBIDSMethods:2017] that can be run on Linux, MacOSX, Windows computers, and on high performance computing systems (clusters) for large dataset processing.
+To ensure software accessibility, interoperability, portability and reproducibility, the implemented pipelines handles datasets organized following the Brain Imaging Data Structure (BIDS) standard [@GorgolewskiTheExperiments:2016], and are encapsulated in a Docker [@merkeldocker:2014] and a Singularity [@Kurtzer2017Singularity:Compute] software image containers in concordance to the BIDS App standard [@GorgolewskiBIDSMethods:2017].
+This means that the BIDS App of CMP3 can be run on diversity of datasets Linux, MacOSX, Windows computers, and on high performance computing systems (clusters) for large dataset processing.
 To be robust to adverse code changes, versions are released through continuous integration building and testing using a sample multi-modal MRI dataset [@Tourbier2020SampleDataset] that we created